Migrating from Your Own DNS Server or Another Company’s DNS Service to This Service

 Migration of domain management is not necessarily required for changing the DNS server.

-To configure zone settings, decide on an operational procedure and use the following pages as a reference according to your form of utilization.
+To configure zone settings, decide on an operational procedure and use the following pages as a reference according to your form of utilization.- Operating DNS with Managed DNS Servers Only

 Replace the NS records of the zone files to upload with those of the Managed DNS Server.